dpvpro/amc/readme.md

 - `--fastest 5 --sort age` keeps the set of the 5 fastest mirrors but lists them by sync age.
-- `--sort rate` without `--fastest` rates every mirror and sorts them by speed but returns the whole list — pair it with `--number` to limit the output.
+- `--sort rate` without `--fastest` rates every mirror and sorts them by speed but returns the whole list.
+Pair it with `--number` to limit the output.

 ## Configuration file

-`amc` reads a config file passed with `--config`.
-The file contains valid `amc` command-line options, one per line.
+AMC reads a config file passed with `--config`.
+The file contains valid AMC command-line options, one per line.
 Empty lines and lines beginning with `#` are ignored, and values may be quoted.
 Options in the file are merged with the command line; command line arguments override file values.